Ahead of the Curve book jacket

 Current Comment: The downturn in borrowing and employment was so significant in 2008-2009 that the Y/Y rate of growth in consumer spending (black line) in 2009 fell far below the underlying rate of real hourly wage growth of the 90%+ employed (green line).
 This was a highly unusual phenomenon.

-During 2010, consumer spending growth returned to its more normal pattern of exceeding individuals’ real-earnings growth, employment began to record small Y/Y gains (see Figure 11-3) and consumers returned to modest net borrowing.
-However, Y/Y employment gains seem unlikely to rise more robustly than is currently the case.
-With real-wage growth now declining, we thus face the prospect of consumer growth slowing from only 1%-2% currently back toward the “zero” level.
+Since 2010, consumer spending growth has returned to its more normal pattern of exceeding individuals’ real-earnings growth, as employment began to record small Y/Y gains (see Figure 11-3) and consumers returned to modest net borrowing.
+Given today’s relatively weak (zero) real-wage growth, further stable growth in consumer spending at this mid-to-late stage of the economic recovery will require continued growth in employment and borrowing.

 Sources: Real personal consumption expenditures: Bureau of Economic Analysis Average hourly earnings: Bureau of Labor Statistics